 This intense exercise instructs your nervous system to engage each muscle fiber fully, allowing you to create more power with the same muscle fibers over time.

-This leads to significant gains in general strength, including 1RMs, and the capacity to easily move lesser weights because the same weight will eventually represent only a fraction of your 1RM .
+According to a study from the National Library of Medicine, this leads to significant gains in general strength, including 1RMs, and the capacity to easily move lesser weights because the same weight will eventually represent only a fraction of your 1RM .

 It's Simple (Having a Specific Objective)